• Skip to main content

 Why This Vegetarian Paella Works for Backpacking

 Dehydrating vegetarian meals is generally easier than their meat-based counterparts because vegetables and legumes rehydrate more reliably and carry less food safety risk.
-This paella recipe takes full advantage of that, using ingredients that not only dehydrate beautifully but also maintain their texture and flavor when reconstituted at camp.
+This paella recipe takes full advantage of that, using ingredients that not only dehydrate well but also maintain their texture and flavor when reconstituted at camp.
+For optimal dehydration, slice the vegetables thinly or dice finely.

 Adding Protein on the Trail